openebs-archive/openebs-docs/docs/uninstall_openebs.md

 ------

 This section is to describe about the graceful deletion/uninstall of your OpenEBS cluster.
 OpenEBS cluster has two different storage engine,Jiva and cStor.
-The deletion for the data from this disk after this operation is different for both of these storage Engine.
+The deletion for the data from the disks which are being used, after this operation is different for both of these storage Engine.

 ## Uninstall OpenEBS Gracefully